geerlingguy/raspberry-pi-dramble/setup/README.md

 Therefore `diet-raspbian` uses Ansible to take a system built with the official Raspbian image, and strip it of extraneous bits like default IDEs, languages, Wolfram, a window manager, etc.

+### gpio-led

+The scripts and documentation inside `gpio-led` help configure the GPIO pins on a Raspberry Pi to control LEDs.
+In the Dramble's case, an RGB LED can be added to indicate status for deployments, startup, etc.

 ### networking

 Set up Dramble networking by assigning a uniform set of IP addresses and hostnames based on Pi MAC addresses.